 June 2021 – Will Hunter steps down as LSA Director and Neal Shasore takes up the role of Head of School/Chief Executive-

 July 2021 – LSA moves into its new premises at 6 Orsman Road

 July 2021 – LSA announces new academic partnership with the University of Liverpool

 September 2021 – in its seventh year, the school totals 120 students across both years of the programme

 July 2022 – The launch of the new LSA Strategy 2022-24

 Launching the London School of Architecture would not have be possible without the generous commitment of our Founders.
 We are extremely grateful for the early and continuing support of:

-If you would like more information on how you may be able to support the school during the next phase of its foundation period, please contact our Director Will Hunter on firstname.lastname@example.org.
-The London School of Architecture is a charity registered in England and Wales with registered number 1159927
+If you would like more information on how you may be able to support the school, please contact our Head of School/Chief Executive Neal Shasore on email@example.com

 Since 2012, the development of the school has benefited from the input of a wide range of enthusiastic advisers, consultants, advocates and friends to whom we owe a huge debt of gratitude: Aman Saundh, Barbara Ann Campbell-Lange, Ben Hayes, Charlotte Skene Catling, Eleanor Hill, Hannah Vowles, Isabel Allen, James Gare, Jane Wentworth, Joseph Deane, Katharine Heron, Lucy Musgrave, Matt Gaskin, Matthew Barac, Matthew Springett, Nadine Coetzee, Niall McLaughlin, Rhys Williams, Roz Barr, Sarah Ichioka, Simon Esterson, Stroud Cornock, Susannah Hagan, Theo Games Petrohilos and Tom Leahy.